katamaran-project/sail-backend/docs/sail-notes.md

 # Notes on Sail

-Below are a few notes regarding Sail and its inner working.
+Below are a few notes regarding Sail and its inner working and its differences with muSail.

 ## Singleton types